BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[virustotal](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/virustotal)**

-Utilize the VirusTotal API and a `free` VirusTotal API Key to analyze files and URLs for malicious content.
+Leverage the VirusTotal API with a free API key to scan and analyze files and URLs for potential threats and malicious content.
 > ```
 > [p]cog install BeeHive-Cogs virustotal
 > [p]load virustotal